 Founded in 1938 by “Minnie” Dole, the National Ski Patrol System (NSPS) has developed at the same rapid pace as the ski industry in America.
-Today, Nordic patrols are an integral part of the 25,000 member NSPS serving the skiing public.
+Today, Nordic patrols are an integral part of the 25,000 member NSP serving the skiing public.

 Our objective is to provide ski areas and organized tours with trained volunteers capable of performing services to help make these facilities and tours safer and more enjoyable for skiers.
-NSPS patrollers provide their services with skill, diplomacy and unselfish dedication.
+NSP patrollers provide their services with skill, diplomacy and unselfish dedication.

 Can You Qualify?